gecko20/NLP-Twitter-Ratings/README.md

 1. `twitter_miner.ipynb`: This notebook is used to gather a dataset for a given Twitter user.
 It needs access to Twitter's API.
 A list of user ids gained through tools like `nucoll` and `Gephi` can be specified.

 2. `embedding.ipynb`: Here, a word2vec word embedding using `gensim` is trained on the previously downloaded data.
 It is used later on in machine learning models.
+Due to incompatibilities between `numpy` and `gensim`, this notebook needs a different environment than the others.

 3. `classifier.ipynb`: This notebook is used to train a binary classifier in order to predict whether a tweet may be considered "good" or "bad".
 The classification is necessary due to the multimodal nature of the transformed ratings (see Problems section).